Great Lakes Institute of Management PGPM Admissions 2026

-DNB also known as Diplomate of National Board is a three-year course equivalent to Post Graduate and the Post-Doctoral programme.
+DNB, also known as Diplomate of National Board, is a three-year course equivalent to a postgraduate and a Post-Doctoral programme.
 DNB Haematology is all about the study of blood.
-Graduates of this course specialize in diagnosing and treating blood related disorders.
+Graduates of this course specialise in diagnosing and treating blood-related disorders.

 Students who desire to improve their skills or become specialists can pursue this course.
-This course is beneficial for students who wish to become a skilled doctor or work in the Haematology field.
-The candidates can pursue career opportunities such as Haematologist, General Practitioner, Chief Medical Officer, Oncologist.
+This course is beneficial for students who wish to become skilled doctors or work in the Haematology field.
+The candidates can pursue career opportunities such as Haematologist, General Practitioner, Chief Medical Officer, and Oncologist.

 The candidate who has passed an M.D. from any recognised university shall be eligible for the course.
 The admission is done through CET merit based on the DNB programme done by the National Board of Examination (NBE), Delhi.